 In Gutenberg, we will instead click on a + sign and choose “image.”
 After finding the image in the media gallery or uploading it from our files, we’ll click “Select” to insert the image.
 We’ll immediately have the option of adding a caption and alt text or changing the alignment, but we can’t click on the image and edit it any more.

-In the current editor, once we have our image in place we can just click in the text box and write our post, but in Gutenberg we’ll have to add a text or Freeform block with the + sign.
-Gutenberg seems to prefer to have a new block for each paragraph, which still doesn’t feel natural to me.
+In the current editor, once we have our image in place we can just click in the text box and write our post, but in Gutenberg we’ll have to add a text or Paragraph block first.
+If you keep typing, Gutenberg will add a new block for each paragraph, which still doesn’t feel natural to me.
 However, since each block can have multiple columns and different kinds of media, it might be better to get into the habit of preparing blocks with format and content in mind.
 This could improve your visitors’ mobile experience.

 The differences mean that it will take a bit more time to post while you’re getting used to it.
 However, Gutenberg is expected to speed up a lot of processes in the long run.
-I’ve been using it for about six months on a couple of websites and am fairly comfortable with it by now.
+I’ve been using it for about eighteen months on several websites and am comfortable with it by now.
 If you post at your website, I’d encourage you to start getting used to it now.

 Is Gutenberg really just Divi or Fusion?